r-juret/toki_pona/README.md

     * res : the results of the translation
     * temp: the temporary files (parts of the sentence)

 Once you set the paths, you can use the method draw(String sentence).
 This is the main method of our class.
-It will translate the sentence and it will return the path to the svg file created (int the folder "results" that you set previously).
+It will translate the sentence and will return the path to the svg file created (int the folder "results" that you set previously).

 You can see more detail about our algorithm in the Java project.
 ### Java project
+On the Java project you will can see our algorithm and how they are working.
+(The most part of the description is in French).
 ### Android project
 This is a simple android application with the API 23.
 In this app we use our jar to translate any sentence into a SVG file on which you can zoom, you can also save it into your smartphone.